Hot BEEF Sundae

 As you know I LOVE butcher box!
 High quality proteins delivered to my door many times for less than you can get locally!
 Here is my un-boxing of my latest delivery!

 I know a lot of you have tried cauliflower mashed “faux”tatoes and thought the taste was good, but the texture wasn’t the same.
 I’m here to tell you, I found a special trick.
-I also never really cared for the gritty fake potatoes either until we purchased the Blendtec Blender!
+I also never really cared for the gritty fake potatoes either until we purchased the VITAMIX Blender!
 We bought it to make pureed baby food and it has been an awesome purchase for so many of my recipes; including making the smoothest “faux”tatoes.

 “FAUX”TATOES (ICE CREAM LAYER)